jaortizco/ChemTherm/README.md

 # ChemTherm

-ChemTherm is a Python package that contains useful functions related to chemical thermodynamics.
+ChemTherm is a Python package related to chemical thermodynamics.

 At the moment, only chemical equilibrium of a gas mixture is supported.